rfo909/CFT/doc/Doc.md

 value.
 Otherwise, the 'expr' is not resolved, and the return value is null.

-The when() expression is the best way of expression multiple-choice conditionals ("switch" in Java).
+The when() expression is good for handling multiple-choice ladders ("switch" in Java).

 ```
 when (mode==1, SomeFunction(...))